KinsonDigital/PackageMonster/README.md

 ## **🤷🏼‍♂️ What is it? 🤷🏼‍♂️**
 </div>

-### This GitHub action checks whether or not a NuGet package with a particular name and version exists in the public NuGet gallery package repository [nuget.org](https://www.nuget.org).
+### This GitHub action checks whether or not a package with a particular name and version exists in a public gallery package repository like [nuget.org](https://www.nuget.org).

 <br/>